cadet/CADET-Core/doc/interface/unit_operations/particle_config.rst

 ``NBOUND``

-   Number of bound states for each component in each particle type in type-major ordering
+   Number of bound states for each component in each particle type in particle type major ordering

    =============  =========================  ==========================================
    **Type:** int  **Range:** :math:`\geq 0`  **Length:** :math:`\texttt{NCOMP}`